Best By Far

 "Go on, open it."
 The dwarf prodded.

-Legolas untied the cord, and unfolded the linen from around the object.
-He had been correct.
-The gift was a small statue only… Legolas gasped as it sparkled in the starlight.
-It appeared to be made of solid mithril!
+Legolas gasped as it sparkled in the starlight.
+It appeared to be plated with mithril!
 Standing it upright, he realized the likeness was that of an elf-maiden.
 As he turned the statue to see her features, he nearly dropped it.
 Shock hit him hard as he struggled to breathe.

 Gimli harrumphed again.
-"Suppose you don't like it then."
+"Suppose you do not like it then."

 "Drat it all!"
 Gimli rumbled.
-"I knew you wouldn't like it.
-Don't know why I made it.
+"I knew you would not like it.
+I do not know why I made it.
 Must have had a loss of my senses.
 Been spending too much time with you elves and your sentimental natures."

 With force of will, Legolas tore his gaze from the image of his beloved mother to look in awe at his friend.
 "You made this?
 But how?"

 A sudden thought dawned on him.
-"Aragorn didn't need me for that treaty.
+"Aragorn did not need me for that treaty.
 You just wanted to be rid of me!"

 Gimli nodded.
 "Your father suggested I, um, come without you.
 He showed me many paintings of your mother.
 I sketched them from all angles so I could do the statue of her.
 I knew it would take some time to get it just right, and your father suggested to me before he sailed that I should save it for this particular begetting day, so that is what I did."

 Legolas felt his heart skip a beat as what Gimli said sunk in.
 "My father helped you in this?" he said incredulously.

 "You mistake my reaction, Gimli."
-He blinked the renewed tears from his eyes.
+His voice cracked and he blinked the renewed tears from his eyes.
 "This is the best… You have no idea what this means to me.
 I will cherish your gift forever."

 Gimli's hand sank back to his side.
 "You like it then?"